portellam/libvirt-hooks/README.md

 # Libvirt Hooks
 ### v1.0.1
 Install scripts (hooks) of which extend and enhance the functionality of Libvirt Virtual Machines (VMs).
-Hooks may run at either VM start or stop, and be VM-specific.
-Develop your own!
+Hooks may run at either VM start or stop, and/or be VM-specific.
+Develop your own, too!

 **Download the Latest Release:**&ensp;[Codeberg][codeberg-releases], [GitHub][github-releases]